Vaishnavi5151/M3-Wiper-Control-System/0-Requirements/README.md

 This microcontroller is utilised in printing and scanning machines, heat ventilation, air conditioning and security system.
 This module can be found in a variety of household product.

 4W'S AND 1H

 WHERE

 Most of the vehicles have two wipers on the windshield one on the rear windshield and the other on the front windshield. some have a single wiper system.

 WHY

 The main purpose of the wiper system is to clean the wind screen sufficiently to provide clear visibility at all the time.

 WHEN

 The main purpose is to be clear the winshield from rain, oil, dust and snow. so that we use wiper whenever these things get struck to the windshield.

 WHAT

 Wiper system comprises a wiper drive and two wiper arms at a certain angle across the windshield. it is used to remove the dust, water, oil and snow.

 HOW

 Wiper systems are operated by an electric motor which is attached to a worn gear.
 It transmits the necessary force to a long rod that sets the wiper arms in motion.
 The worm gear is able to generate the force required to move the wipers as fast as they need to move.

 SWOT ANALYSIS

 STRENGTH

 Decrease the accidental situation
 Decreases the environmental pollution.
 Decreases the fuel consumption.
 Increase safety
 Capacity increases under shot gaps.

 WEEKNESS

 Limited speed
 Capacity decreases under conservation gaps. cost is high.
 High maintenance.
 Can be frustrating at low penetration rates.

 OPPORTUNITIES

 Technology maturity may reduce system cost.
 Enables novel MTM application.

 THREATS

 User acceptance in terms of both purchase intention and frequent activation after purchase.
 Cost
 MTM delayed adapation.

+HIGH LEVEL REQUIREMENTS

+HR01-It shall Lock the car-Implemented
+HR02-It shall Unlock the car-Implemented
+HR03-It shall Activate Wiper System-Implemented HR04-It shall Deactivate Wiper System-Implemented

+LOW LEVEL REQUIREMENTS

+LR01-If the user pressed the Button ONCE - ON LED RED-Implemented LR02-If the user pressed the Button TWICE - OFF LED RED-Implemented LR03-If the user pressed the Button THREE times - ON BLUE, GREEN, ORANGE-Implemented LR04-If the user pressed the Button FOUR times - IN ORANGE, GREEN, BLUE-Implemented